 And I’m always surprised by the amount of creativity they will unleash when given the chance.
 Even people who claim they don’t have a creative bone in their body.

-Here are some of the things I’ve learned as an innovation keynote speaker from both management and employees:
+Here are some of the things I’ve learned from both management and employees:

-Maybe they think taking time out to be silly and coming up with wild, out of the box ideas, isn’t a good use of time.
-Until they go the way of Blockbuster and Kodak.
+• Innovation isn’t consistent – The day I show up for an innovation keynote there’s a lot of excitement about trying something new and being able to just let go and have fun.
+I always tell the audience that there are no wrong answers and they’re allowed to be as wacky and zany as they want to be.
+But unfortunately it’s usually not kept up.
+People tend to fall back into the “That’s the way it’s always been done” mode, and the fun, creativeness makes way for bureaucracy.
+It happens so often I’m thinking maybe there’s a reason why creativity and innovation isn’t kept up.
+Big corporations are in business to make money.
+Maybe they think taking time out to be silly and coming up with wild, out of the box ideas, isn’t a good use of time… until they go the way of Blockbuster and Kodak.
 I’m sure the Royal Typewriter Company could never have imagined they would be disrupted by innovation.
 In 1957 they had sold over 10 million typewriters and they were riding high.
-Many companies don’t even think about innovating until it’s too late.
+Most companies don’t even think about innovating until it’s too late.
 Innovation is something that needs to be done on a consistent basis.

 If I had to think about what my purpose in life is, I would have to say that my mission is to spread the joy of creativity and help turn as many people as possible into innovators.
 One of the best ways I know to do that is by being an innovation keynote speaker.
 The world will never run out of good ideas and with all the problems in the world, we need more problem solvers.